dhardy/keyboard/README.md

 modified swiss layout.
 Don't worry, there are other variants if you don't need the german/french letters.

+The above also includes a few dead keys for typing various accented letters: keys like `^¹û` mean the dead key produces the first glyph when combined with itself, and other glyphs when combined with other keys (in this case `alt+c, alt+c` produces a chevron, and `alt+c, 1` produces a superscript 1).

 Variants of the layout:

 *   **colemak** — US keyboard, colemak layout and progsyms